4 steps to better boundaries at work

 Learn a simple process to identify and prioritise what matters

-Do you find yourself spread too thin across all that you've to get done?
+Do you find yourself spread too thin across all that you've got to get done?
 Do you often work later and longer than planned?
 Do you have trouble saying no to requests?

 The good news is there is another way :)